 Academy Costumes is one of the UK’s leading costumiers for film, TV and the performing arts.
-Over the last 30 years they have worked on productions such as Back to the Future II, Saving Private Ryan and War House, as well as making for individuals such as Prince and Kate Moss.
+Over the last 30 years they have worked on productions such as Back to the Future II, Saving Private Ryan and War Horse, as well as making for individuals such as Prince and Kate Moss.

 LUX was founded in 2002 and continues a lineage of predecessors (The London Film-Makers’ Co- operative, London Video Arts and The Lux Centre) which stretch back to the 1960s.
 It represents the country’s only significant collection of artists’ film and video, and is the largest distributor of such work in Europe.
 LUX offer professional development initiatives for artists working with moving image such as workshops and mentoring sessions.